mitchins/ImageAIServer/imageai_server/multimodal_chat/README.md

 ## 📝 License

-Part of the ComfyAI project.
+Part of the ImageAIServer project.
 See main repository for license details.